cdickerman/portfolio/index.md

 ## AP Computer Science 2017-2018 (10th grade)

-* Kaleidoscope Project
+### Kaleidoscope Project

-### This drawing program was my final project in AP Computer Science.
+This drawing program was my final project in AP Computer Science.
+Using matrices and transformations, users can create kaleidoscope drawings with a variety of shapes and colors.

-note: colors don’t transfer exactly to this embedding.

 <img src="pics/screen-0447.png">